Residential Home Rehabilitation

 How the program works

 Homeowners complete and submit a Notice of Interest/Waitlist form.
-When funding becomes available in the area of residency, residents will complete an application.
+When funding becomes available in the area of residency, residents will be offered an application.
 Applications are processed in order of completed applications, funding priorities and program guidelines.

 After application review: The homeowner will be contacted to schedule a HUD Section 8 Quality Standard Inspection at their home.
 Program staff will conduct the inspection and review with the homeowner the repairs that are necessary or requested by the homeowner.